Statistical inference in two-stage observation models including algorithmic randomness: Discussion

 \section{Discussion}

-In this work, we have developed a framework for statistical inference using randomized algorithms, and applied it to sketching in least squares problems with a growing dimension.
-In future work, it remains to study more complex algorithms (such as iterative sketching, sketch-and-precondition, etc.), more sophisticated sketching methods (such as Subsampled Randomized Hadamard/Fourier transforms), and other problems (such as dimension reduction).
+In this work, we developed a framework for statistical inference using randomized algorithms and applied it to several problems, including sketching for least squares and iterative optimization.
+Future research could investigate other algorithms (such as sketch-and-precondition), explore more sophisticated sketching methods (e.g., Subsampled Randomized Hadamard or Fourier transforms), and address additional challenges such as stochastic approximation with dependent data.